One-to-one mentoring support for IPVS early career and student members

 A mentee is an early career researcher, a student or a professional in training who is looking at getting guidance in their career development, in skills building or other aspects identified as beneficial for the mentee’s career.

-A mentor is a professional who is keen to contribute to the development of another person’s professional success and has 10 or more years of experience in the field (research, clinical, public health, leadership, etc).
-A mentor acts as a guide and role model for a new or less experienced professional who wants further career development.
+A mentor is a professional who is keen to contribute to the development of of a new or less experienced person’s professional success and has 10 or more years of experience in the field (research, clinical, public health, leadership, etc).

 “We have been meeting monthly with my mentor since the first contact which happened in the first month.
 I have gained insights and have developed great ideas about life as a clinician researcher / clinical educator in low resource setting.
 Together with my mentor we have been able to mobilize a group of multidisciplinary researchers in areas relevant to Papillomaviruses and have registered the PAPILLOMAVIRUS SOCIETY GOMBE IN NIGERIA.
 We have initiated discussions on future collaborations with all relevant bodies and are following up.
 This relationship holds a lot of promises.”